dnsflnv/rune/README.md

 ## Technology Stack

 - Devbox and nix package manager for project setup
+- Typescript
-- React 19 with TypeScript
+- React 19
+- React Compiler
-- React Router for routing
+- React Router
 - MapLibre GL for interactive mapping and clustering
 - Supabase for real-time PostgreSQL database and Supabase Storage for photos
 - IDB for offline caching